If that’s the case, and if you are dealing with dishonest suppliers, they could think that they will be able to take advantage of you.

 - Distribute the processing and pre-assembly across several factories;

-- Give the final step (assembly & packing) to a manufacturer that does not know the other factories involved, or that is specialized in acting as a “black box”.
+- Give the final step (assembly & packing) to a manufacturer that does not know the other factories involved, or that is specialized in acting like a “black box”.
 There are a few of them in China.

 4. Access to, and transparency about, the manufacturing site